tiprankstipranks

 Our supply chain operations subject us to additional risks and may cause our profitability to decline.

 We operate a vertically integrated supply chain for our TH business in which we manufacture, warehouse, and distribute certain food and restaurant supplies to Tim Hortons restaurants.
-Risks associated with this strategy include: - delays and/or difficulties associated with, or liabilities arising from, owning a manufacturing, warehouse and distribution business;- maintenance, operations and/or management of the facilities, equipment, employees and inventories;- limitations on the flexibility of controlling capital expenditures and overhead;- increased transportation, shipping, food and other supply costs;- inclement weather or extreme weather events;- shortages or interruptions in availability or supply of high-quality coffee beans, perishable food products and/or their ingredients;- variations in the quality of food and beverage products and/or their ingredients; and - political, physical, environmental, labor, or technological disruptions (such as from cybersecurity incidents) in our or our suppliers' manufacturing and/or warehousing plants, facilities, or equipment.
+Risks associated with this strategy include: - delays and/or difficulties associated with, or liabilities arising from, owning a manufacturing, warehouse and distribution business;- maintenance, operations and/or management of the facilities, equipment, employees and inventories;- limitations on the flexibility of controlling capital expenditures and overhead;- increased transportation, shipping, food and other supply costs, including due to tariffs and trade restrictions;- inclement weather or extreme weather events;- shortages or interruptions in availability or supply of high-quality coffee beans, perishable food products and/or their ingredients;- variations in the quality of food and beverage products and/or their ingredients; and - political, physical, environmental, labor, or technological disruptions (such as from cybersecurity incidents) in our or our suppliers' manufacturing and/or warehousing plants, facilities, or equipment.
 If we do not adequately address the challenges related to these vertically integrated operations or the overall level of utilization or production decreases for any reason, our results of operations and financial condition may be adversely impacted.
 Moreover, interruptions in the availability and delivery of food, beverages and other supplies to our restaurants or retailers arising from shortages or greater than expected demand, may increase costs or reduce revenues.
-As of December 31, 2023, we have only one or a few suppliers to service each category of products sold at our Tim Hortons restaurants in the U.S. and Canada, and the loss of any one of these suppliers would likely adversely affect our business.
+As of December 31, 2024, we have only one or a few suppliers to service each category of products sold at our TH restaurants, and the loss of any one of these suppliers would likely adversely affect our business.

 Costs1 | 3.2%